luispinto23/simple-task-api/README.md

 #### Bonus

 - Use a message broker to decouple notification logic from the application flow
-- Create Kubernetes object files needed to deploy thisapplication
+- Create Kubernetes object files needed to deploy this application